Here is some great advice and useful links to help you in getting around Sydney while you are visiting.

 There is an underground train line that connects both terminals and runs into the city centre.
 There are many other options for travelling into the city.

 In the future a second international airport is being built at Badgerys Creek in Sydney’s South West.
 This will be approximately 50 km from the city centre.
 It is projected to open in around 2026.

-Some great places to provide advice from local Sydney experts on the best sights to see while visiting Sydney.
+A great place to provide advice from local Sydney experts on the best sights to see while visiting Sydney.

 31 Alfred St, Sydney 2000 (near Circular Quay)